 As for what router is best...there are thousands of models out there so you’ll need to search for something which suits your needs.

 Prices vary from around £30 to several hundred or more, but there should be no need to spend that much.
 In general a router in the £50-£150 price range will offer a wealth of features, including excellent Wi-Fi capabilities supporting the latest standards.

 Just remember to check that it will actually work with your ISP.
-In some cases you might need a username/password to connect to the internet, or configure it in a particular way.
-In some cases it’s not possible to easily replace the ISP-supplied router.
-A notable example is Sky fibre broadband, which does not allow users to replace their Sky Hub...though it is possible with some models if you’ve got a bit of technical know-how.
+In some cases you might need a username/password to connect to the internet, or configure it in a particular way, but it’s not always possible to easily replace the ISP-supplied router.